caitreid/caitreid/README.md

 ### Hi there!

-My name is Cait, I'm software developer and designer.
+My name is Cait, I'm software developer based in NYC.

 To get in touch, reach out on [Linkedin](https://www.linkedin.com/in/caitlin-reid/).